- 1 Introduction

 For Enclave, Richard Mosse employed a large-format camera alongside the infamous Kodak Aerochrome film, which is now discontinued.
 Kodak Aerochrome infrared film was developed in the 1940s by the U.S. military to identify camouflaged figures.

 The film was hard to use, even for the military.
 Coupling that with the fact that DR. Congo is a sizeable impassable country, it is no telling how hard it was for Mosse to create the Enclave images.
 However, what helped him was that he started practicing using the Aerochrome film back in 2009.
-The film registers infrared light usually invisible to the human eye and turning the resulting landscape into vivid shades of lavender, hot pink, and crimson.
+The film registers infrared light usually invisible to the human eye and turns the resulting landscape into vivid shades of lavender, hot pink, and crimson.

 Richard Mosse was inspired to try the Aerochrome film when the manufacturer announced it was discontinuing its production: